 When I was twelve years old I received an electric guitar from my parents for Christmas and began jamming with other kids in the neighborhood in our garage in Trenton.

 As a teenager I played in a couple of rock type bands during summers in Muskoka and occasionally as a "pickup" musician in bands in Trenton.
 For the next forty years I strictly played for family and friends and jammed with local musicians.

 A couple of years ago my wife, Fran, got me involved with playing for a church group that meets once a month for praise, worship and music; then, our group was asked to sing for pre-service music on occasional Sundays in the church and during services at various Seniors residences in the county.
 We called ourselves "Joyful Noise".

 While at the H. J. McFarland Memorial Home for the Aged for a service, we were approached by one of the staff there who asked us if we ever sang music other than the religious kind.
 The group met and decided that we would practice singing some songs that might appeal to seniors from one of their "Sing Along" books.
-We started singing for McFarland Home during "Pub Nights" on a once a month basis with a limited repertoire of about thirty songs.
+We data-start=ed singing for McFarland Home during "Pub Nights" on a once a month basis with a limited repertoire of about thirty songs.
 We were then "discovered" by staff from another residence and were asked to perform at their place as well on a monthly basis.
 We have been performing Pub nights ever since and our repertoire is expanding slowly.